ChuckBV/ms-lost-hills-areawide-y06-to-y15/README.md

 ## Overview

-Files compare damage between plots treated with mating disruption, insecticide, or both.
-Similar experiments were run at the Paramount Farming (Wonderful Orchards) Lost Hills location from 2006 to 2015.
-Plots compared mating disruption, alone, insecticide alone, or both together.
+Analysis of similar experiments conducted at the Paramount Farming (Wonderful Orchards) Lost Hills location from 2006 to 2015.
+Plots compared mating disruption alone, insecticide alone, or both together.
 The mating disruption treatments were further subdivided by mating disruption intensity.

 Experiments included:
  - Insecticide only vs. mating disruption vs. both (2006 and 2007)